All Your Phuket Diving FAQ’s Answered!

-The northern beach resorts of Mai Khao and Nai Yang are becoming more popular but they’re a long way from the pier, the journey will take at least 1 hr on a good day and we do have to add quite a significant charge for the transfer.
+The northern beach resorts of Mai Khao and Nai Yang are becoming more popular but they’re a long way from the pier.
+The journey will take about 1 hr and we do have to add quite a significant charge for the transfer.

 You can, most of our instructor/guides have a camera and are happy to take photos for you.
 However underwater cameras aren’t cheap and they will charge for them.
 This will be a private deal between yourself and our staff member so please get their contact details incase of any issues.